-Family Day is an important statutory holiday in Canada, celebrated in five Canadian provinces.
+Family Day is celebrated in eight Canadian provinces.
 It falls on the third Monday of February each year and allows families to spend quality time together.

 Family Day aims to honour family bonds and bring loved ones closer together.
 It reflects the historical importance of family in the founding of these provinces.

-This article will explore the history of Family Day, where and when it’s celebrated, popular activities and traditions, holiday opening hours, and more.
+This article will explore its history, where and when it’s celebrated, popular activities and traditions, holiday opening hours, and more.

 When is Family Day in Canada Celebrated Each Year?